Richard-Burns/SimpleMixer/README.md

 - Remove replicators from toxes and movies provided the postfx update worked well
 - presets for toxes and post fx media
 - Fix Warpa so it uses the same UIKit as SimpleMixer

+###### 1.3.3

+- Fixed the resolution setup so now whatever resolution is set in settings is the final output.
+- fixed bug where some post effects had their switch the wrong way around
+- Removed some random junk OPs from base_mix
+- Externalized Warpa

+NOTE: op.output.par.w will give the output screen size. op.output.par.Resolutionw will give the resolution in settings.

 ###### 1.3.2